Ace Combat Zero: The Belkan War: Plot

+Development

+Ace Combat Zero was developed almost simultaneously with Ace Combat X: Skies of Deception (2006) and Ace Combat 6: Fires of Liberation (2007).
+Nonetheless, Zero is notable for being the only game in the series to be finished on schedule: it only took a year for the game to go from conception to completion.
+Compared to Ace Combat 5, which director Naoto Maeda likened to a "Hollywood movie", Zero was envisioned to be "a memorable mini theatre film" with a focus on air combat and replayability.

+Since the early stages of development, the directors decided that the concept of the game should be aerial single combat.
+To realize this, special attention was paid to the final mission to make sure the opposing planes would meet head-on, including making narrative changes so that the player can only destroy the enemy plane by shooting its air intakes from the front.
+Likewise, the title track that plays during the final mission, "Zero", was finished during early development once the theme of the narrative was established: a conflict over how best to bring about peace.
+Narrative director Kosuke Itomi came up with the idea to have the soundtrack be inspired by Spanish flamenco music, which both inspired and challenged music director Keiki Kobayashi.
+Because the game would be sold internationally, including in Spain, Kobayashi felt that the Japanese-made track "Zero" had to resonate in Spain in order to be accepted.

 Reception

-The game received positive reviews.
+The game received generally positive reviews.
 It holds a 75/100 score on Metacritic.
-As of January 2008, it has shipped 792,000 copies worldwide.
+As of January 2008, it had shipped 792,000 copies worldwide.

 IGN's Juan Castro graded the game at 8.8/10, stating that Namco took a chance in slowly evolving the series, and that it offers "slight modifications" in the engine.
 He also noted the story as being different from other console flight games and praised the cooperative mode.

 Computer and Video Games lauded the game's release date as a refresher from the multiple games of different genres that came out at the time.
 He noted the good graphical presentations and the sheer difficulty provided by the aces.

 Eurogamer's Rob Fahey, however, said the game's "incremental" changes confuse players with what changed between Zero and Unsung War.